thomaskanzig/symfony-react-demo/documentation/installation.md

 ### 2 Config environment file

-Before start to code, make a copy from [.env.test](../.env.test) and rename to `.env.local` in the same path and adjust all values necessary.
+Make a copy from [.env.test](../.env.test) and rename to `.env.local` in the same path and adjust all values necessary.

 See [here](https://symfony.com/blog/new-in-symfony-4-2-define-env-vars-per-environment) to explain more.